-by Bernd Debusmann, Jr.
+by Bernd Debusmann Jr.

 Mexican drug trafficking organizations make billions each year smuggling drugs into the United States, profiting enormously from the prohibitionist drug policies of the US government.
-Since Mexican president Felipe Calderon took office in December 2006 and called the armed forces into the fight against the so-called cartels, prohibition-related violence has killed more than 35,000 people, including more than 15,000 last year.
-The increasing militarization of the drug war and the arrest of dozens of high-profile drug traffickers have failed to stem the flow of drugs -- or the violence -- whatsoever.
+Since Mexican president Felipe Calderon took office in December 2006 and called the armed forces into the fight against the so-called cartels, prohibition-related violence has killed more than 38,000 people, including more than 15,000 last year.
+The increasing militarization of the drug war and the arrest or killing of dozens of high-profile drug traffickers have failed to stem the flow of drugs -- or the violence -- whatsoever.
 The Merida initiative, which provides $1.4 billion over three years for the US to assist the Mexican government with training, equipment and intelligence, has so far failed to make a difference.
 Here are a few of the latest developments in Mexico's drug war:

 Total Body Count for 2010: 15,273

-Total Body Count for 2009: 9,600
+Total Body Count for 2009: (approx.) 9,600

 Total Body Count for 2008 (approx.): 5,400

 Total Body Count for 2007 (approx): 4,300